JitsuJournal/API/README.md

 Implemented the API/HTTP layer using [Fast API](https://fastapi.tiangolo.com/).
 It's simple interface makes it the best option for minimizing boiler plate code.
 Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem by calling LLM service functions.
 Response models and request body parameters are type safed using PyDantic models.

-[Render&#39;s platform](https://render.com/) and tooling for web services is currently being used for hosting with auto-deployments.
+[Render's platform](https://render.com/) and tooling for web services are currently being used for hosting this repo with auto-deployments configured for the main branch.

 ## Auth

-To facilitate rate limiting for API endpoints, we use UUID's generated when users sign up on JitsuJournal and keep track of their usage.
-When a new request is received, we check if the sum of their usage is within their assigned limit for a period (e.x.
+To facilitate usage thresholds, we create a new record in the database with UUID's from JitsuJournal whenever a user tries to call a specific API endpoint.
+When a new request is received, we check if the sum of a users usage records is within their assigned limit for a set period (e.x.
 50 per month).

-UUID's are not required for contributing to the LLM pipeline, read setup instruction below.
+Note: UUID's are not required for contributing to the LLM pipeline.
+Read contribution guide for more info.

 # Sample